 - The correctness of data is less certain.

-- Focuses on simplicity instead of effectiveness.
+- It focuses on simplicity instead of effectiveness.

 Types of Non-Probability Sampling Methods